Tyulis/ALYTtool/README.md

 	python3 folder-bflim.py <folder>

 bflim.py is a slightly modified version of the [ObsidianX's original](http://www.github.com/ObsidianX/3dstools) to support python3, with various minor changes.

+The bflyt.py script is a tool to convert between BFLYT files and a homemade readable format (TFLYT for Text caFe LaYouT, opposite of Binary caFe LaYouT), editable in a text editor like Notepad++, Gedit...
+It is inspirated by [Diddy 81's BenzinU](https://gbatemp.net/threads/benzinu-release.423171), with support of 3DS format and many fixes and optimisations.

+	python3 bflyt.py [-x | -p] <input file>

+-x: convert from BFLYT to TFLYT
+-p: convert from TFLYT to BFLYT (not actually possible, but in a near future)